 COLORADO SPRINGS — U.S. Air Force Space Command chief Gen. William Shelton is calling for a "cool down" period between U.S. officials and their Russian counterparts in the flap over the supply of Russian rocket engines for U.S. launches, but says he supports the development of a new, U.S.-made engine.
 Political volleys related to the crisis in Ukraine culminated last week with Russia’s deputy prime minister announcing an end to deliveries of RD-180 first-stage engines ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "USAF Space Chief Supports New Engine Project".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "USAF Space Chief Supports New Engine Project".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.